ChemicalDaniel/MFTSearch/README.md

 ![alt text](https://github.com/Scicrop/MftReader/blob/master/dist/mftreader-capture.png?raw=true "MftReader ScreenShot")

 - Open the directory where the MftReader was installed, example: `C:\Program Files (x86)\MftReader\`
-- Fill the configuration file `MftReader.exe.config` with the following parameters:
+- Fill the configuration file `appsettings.json` with the following parameters:
   1. search_volume: Example: `C`.
 Must be JUST a NTFS volume/drive letter WITHOUT ':', like C, D, F, G, etc. The current user must have administration rights over this volume.
   2. report_folder: Folder where the .json result will be stored, example `c:/windows/temp`.
 Must be a valid folder, and the current user must have write access in it.
 The valid slash must be / and NOT \\.
   3. search_extensions: File extensions to be scanned, example `.txt .pdf .doc`.
 Is the representation of a file extension, like .txt, .pdf, .doc, etc, WITH dot (.)
 WITHOUT asterisk (*).